clayauld/Secure-Adblocking-DNS/README.md

 # Open Source Ad-blocking, Secure, Recursive DNS System
 Secure (DNS-over-TLS) Adblocking (Pi-hole) Recursive (unbound) Server System setup

+I would like to thank @rajannpatel for posting his repo about this topic.
+His guide helped contribute to my current setup and notes.
+See his guide at rajannpatel/Pi-Hole-PiVPN-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-OpenVPN-Configs

 ## Objective

 1. Open Source DNS system